 Super Coaches know how to bring out the best in individuals and teams, have an excellent understanding of human behavior and psychology, and are great listeners and sounding boards.
-So in a nutshell, soft skills are those skills that refer to our ability to manage ourselves and to influence and get on well with others.
+So in a nutshell, soft/life skills are those skills that refer to our ability to manage ourselves and to influence and get on well with others.
 Key point.
 Find a coach with strong soft skills.

 Excellent at building a high-performance environment and team culture.
 Top sports coaches are excellent at creating an environment and culture where high-performance is valued and sought after.
 And they understand the role that structure and processes play in building this culture.
 Key point.
 Find a coach who knows how to build a high-performance culture.

 In order to help a client achieve better results, my view is that business and executive coaches should have the skills and attributes outlined above.

 In addition to identifying a coach with the attributes outlined above, you need to learn about the tools and models that coach uses in his or her work.
 Think of these as the coaching equivalent to a plumber’s or architect’s toolkit.
 It includes the coach’s models, frameworks and approach to improving a client’s situation.

 The actual coaching approach we use follows the Blended Performance Coaching model, illustrated here: